 \begin{cor} Let $K$ be a field.
-If $C$ and the divisor $P+Q$ on $C$ for distinct two points $P$ and $Q$ is defined over $K$, then the associated sextic $C'$ is defined over $K$. \end{cor}
+If $C$ and the divisor $P+Q$ on $C$ for distinct two points $P$ and $Q$ are defined over $K$, then the associated sextic $C'$ is defined over $K$. \end{cor}

-This corollary suggests us to use the sextic realization to find/enumerate curves over $\F_q$ of genus $5$ with many $\F_{q^2}$-rational points, since the assumption that $P+Q$ is defined over $\F_q$ is satisfied if $C$ has many (a few) $\F_{q^2}$-rational points.
+This corollary suggests us to use the sextic realization to find and/or enumerate curves over $\Fvtex _{q}$ of genus $5$ with many $\Fvtex _{q^{2}}$-rational points, since the assumption that $P+Q$ is defined over $\Fvtex _{q}$ is satisfied if $C$ has many (a few) $\Fvtex _{q^{2}}$-rational points.
 The case we mainly treat in this paper is the case of $q=3$.
-Actually, the maximal number $C(\F_9)$ for curves of genus $5$ over $\F_9$ is unknown, as mentioned in Section \ref{sec:Intro}.
-We give an implementation of our algorithm, restricting ourselves the case that $C$ is defined over $\F_3$.
+The maximal number $\#C(\Fvtex _{9})$ for curves of genus $5$ over $\Fvtex _{9}$ is unknown, as mentioned in Section~\ref{sec:Intro}.
+We give an implementation of our algorithm, restricting ourselves to the case where $C$ is defined over $\Fvtex _{3}$.

-In general, the curves defined by these sextic forms may have nasty singularities.
-But in most cases, $C'$ has five singular points with multiplicity $2$.
-The number of monomials of degree $6$ in three variables is $28$.
-For each singular point, we have three linear equations which assure that the point is singular .
-Considering a scalar multiplication to the whole sextic, the number of free parameters is $28 - 5\times 3 -1 = 12$, see Propositions \ref{dim=12} and \ref{Reducibility} below for the linear independence of $5\times 3$ linear equations.
-This is just the dimension of the moduli space of curves of genus $5$.
-Note that both of the dimension of the space of two points on $C$ and that of five points on ${\mathbb P^2}$ modulo the action of $\PGL_3$ are equal to two.
-This says that the parametrization by the sextic models is very effective.